 I’m Chris Eggleston, I’m a Husband to 1.
 Father to 4.
 Organic Garden Junkie.
 Wannabe bodybuilder.
-Chief Geek at myWPGeek.
-I blog about business, WordPress, marketing, provide WordPress tech support, and coach WebPros.
+Director of the Partner Program at WP Mantis.
+I blog about business, WordPress, marketing, provide WordPress support, and coach WebPros.

 A little background (my story):